ebabel-eu/pwa-masterclass-24-01-2019/NOTES.md

 Also see Pinterest case study for Progressive web Apps.

+## !!!
+Important !!!

+Make sure to call `registration.update()` when the code service worker is registered.

 ## Server side templates
 In the code of De Voorhoede, the html pages are server-side templates, but that isn't relevant to PWA which is 100% client-side.